Simon Schunz (DE) is Professor in the EU International Relations and Diplomacy Studies (IRD) Department of the College of Europe.

 Since 2011, he has been a Visiting Professor at KU Leuven.
 Since 2016, he has also been an Associate Research Fellow at the United Nations University – Institute on Comparative Regional Integration Studies (UNU-CRIS) in Bruges.

-His research interests include European Union foreign policy and external relations, especially EU external climate change and environmental policies; the European Union's relations with big powers (esp. the United States), the EU and multilateral governance; global (environmental) governance and multilateralism; foreign policy analysis: implementation and impact; EU internal and external energy, research and cultural policies.
+His research interests focus on the European Union's external action and environmental sustainability.
+Among his special interests feature: EU internal and external climate and environmental policies; the European Union's relations with major powers (esp. the United States); the EU and multilateral governance; global (environmental) governance; foreign policy analysis: implementation and impact; external dimensions of EU internal policies, notably in the areas of culture, energy and science.

 The External Action of the European Union: Concepts, Approaches, Theories, London, Red Globe Press, 2021 (with Sieglinde Gstöhl).